Taylor Jacobs

-Taylor Houser Jacobs (born May 30, 1981) is an American former college and professional football player who was a wide receiver in the National Football League (NFL) for five seasons during the early 2000s.
-Jacobs played college football for the University of Florida, and thereafter, he played professionally for the Washington Redskins, San Francisco 49ers and Denver Broncos of the NFL.
+Taylor Houser Jacobs (born May 30, 1981) is an American former professional football player who was a wide receiver for five seasons in the National Football League (NFL).
+He played college football for the Florida Gators and was selected in the second round of the 2003 NFL draft.
+He played in the NFL for the Washington Redskins, San Francisco 49ers and Denver Broncos.

-Early years
+Early life

 Jacobs was born in Tallahassee, Florida in 1981.
 He attended Florida A&M University's Developmental Research High School in Tallahassee, and played high school football for the FAMU DRS Rattlers.
 He was named to PrepStar's high school All-America team.
 He caught thirty-seven passes for 685 yards and six touchdowns as a senior.
 As a junior, he caught thirty-three passes for 708 yards and eleven touchdowns and rushed for 362 yards.
 He was also an outstanding baseball player and gifted track athlete.
 In 1999, he clocked automatic times of 10.50 and 22.05 seconds, respectively, in the 100-meter and 200-meter dash finals at the Florida Class 1A track and field championship meet.